What are knee cartilage injuries?

 Within the knee joint, the cartilage – the joint surface covering the ends of the bones – acts as a shock absorber that cushions the bones, allowing them to move smoothly.
-It can become damaged through arthritis or by an accident where the meniscus is torn during sports such as tennis, hockey, football or skiing.

 If a fragment of cartilage is damaged or breaks away, it can cause:

 - Pain, swelling and stiffness in the knee

 - A sensation of grinding or clicking in the joint when it moves

 - Difficulty carrying out everyday activities such as walking, climbing stairs, bending, squatting and kneeling